zxlml/node_label/README.md

-# Implemented codes for the anonymous submitted paper to DAC'2024.
+# Implemented codes for the anonymous submitted paper "Towards Precise and Explainable Hardware Trojan Localization at LUT Level" to DAC'2024.

 # Language: Python